 - Geotechnical Engineering

-- Geotechnical engineering involves the study of the behavior and makeup of soils, primarily to assist in the development of structural foundations.
+Geotechnical engineering involves the study of the behavior and makeup of soils, primarily to assist in the development of structural foundations.
 Geotechnical engineers often work to ensure the safety and stability of buildings constructed in areas prone to natural disasters like earthquakes or hurricanes.
 Learners in this concentration take classes in earth-retaining structures, experimental soil mechanics, and the theory of vibrations.

 Associate Degree in Civil Engineering

-- Surveying or Mapping Technician
+- Surveying and Mapping Technician

 Bachelor's Degree in Civil Engineering